-If A Deployment Occurs
+If An Airbag Deployment Occurs

-The airbag system is designed to deploy the airbags when the ORC and impact sensors detect a moderate-tosevere collision, to help restrain the vehicle passengers, and then immediately deflate.
+The airbag systems are designed to deploy when the airbag control modules detect a moderate-to-severe collision, to help restrain the driver and front passenger, and then immediately deflate.

 NOTE: A collision that is not severe enough to need airbag protection will not activate the system.
 This does not mean something is wrong with the airbag system.